 Remember!
 Pronunciation is really important.
 Learn the correct pronunciation of each word to avoid misunderstandings.
 Learning Korean pronunciation can be hard at first but, if you are committed to learning Korean, you can try Ling App, and you'll learn not only colors in Korean but lots of words and phrases that will widen your vocabulary.

 If you have mastered naming the rainbow colors, you are now ready to learn more colors in Korean.
 These are also called secondary colors.
-But the color white and black are different because white and black are not a color.
+But the color white and black is different because white and black are not a color.
 White contains the wavelengths of visible light, while black is the absence of visible light.
 For the sake of naming colors in Korean, we should still include white and black.

 Colors in Korean can also be modified.
 Like in the English language, there are ways to say light colors, pastel colors, and bright colors.
 In Korea, it's almost the same.
 Nowadays, pastel colors have been a trend for graphic designs and minimalist themes.
 Also, in Korea, their products are usually in pastel and light colors.
 So, it will really be helpful if you learn how to modify colors in Korean.